Year-End Payroll Tax Tasks for Employers

 Employees may complete W-4 forms at any time, and the end of the calendar year is a good time to remind them to review their W-4 to make sure the information is accurate, and the amount they want to be withheld from federal income taxes is accurate.
 If your state requires an income tax, employees should also check their state's income tax withholding form for changes and withholding amounts.

-Just a reminder that employees can change their W-4 forms as often as they want throughout the year, just not more than once for any one paycheck, of course.
+Just a reminder that employees can change their W-4 forms as often as they want throughout the year, but they can't change more than once for each paycheck.

 Non-employee W-9 Form: Request for Taxpayer Identification Number and Certification